 & Session Singer

-As a choral and ensemble performer throughout the nation, he currently performs with groups such as Tonality, Long Beach Camerata, and the Los Angeles Master Chorale.
-He recently sang with the LA Opera Chorus in the 2023 Los Angeles premier of El Ultima Sueño de Frida Y Diego.
-Some other of his most recent performances include being the 2023 Tenor fellow for The Thirteen’s Flowering of Days concert, Björk’s 2022 Cornucopia tour in Los Angeles and San Francisco with Tonality and Early Music America’s 2020 Emerging Artist Showcase at the Berkeley Early Music Festival with L.A.
+As a choral and ensemble performer throughout the nation, he currently performs with groups such as Tonality, Terpsichor, and the Los Angeles Master Chorale.
+He most recently sang with the LA Opera Chorus in the 2025 production of Rigoletto and recorded vocals with the LA Master Chorale for the 97th Academy Awards ceremony supporting Cynthia Erivo and Ariana Grande.
+Some other of his recent performances include being the 2023 Tenor fellow for The Thirteen’s Flowering of Days concert, singing back-up vocals for Björk’s 2022 Cornucopia tour in California with Tonality, and Early Music America’s 2020 Emerging Artist Showcase at the Berkeley Early Music Festival with L.A.
 Camerata Baroque.
 Past choral engagements include programs with Pacific Chorale, Bach Collegium San Diego, and Conspirare.
-He also has experience as a session singer recording for movie soundtracks, Space Jam: A New Legacy and Spiderhead as well as on the T.V. series The Other Black Girl.
-He is a member of the SAG-AFTRA and AGMA unions.
+He also has experience as a session singer recording for GRAMMY award-winning albums, movie soundtracks, and T.V.
+Series (Miley Cyrus: “Something Beautiful” Album, Carla Patullo: “So She Howls” GRAMMY award-winning Album, Space Jam: A New Legacy, Spiderhead, Beverly Hills Cop: Axel F, The Other Black Girl)

 Research